 The Company's customers are primarily physicians and physician organizations in the U.S. For the year ended March 31, 2015, one customer represented approximately 12% of total revenues.
-No individual customer represented more than 10% of revenues for the years ended March 31, 2014 and 2013.
+No individual customer represented more than 10% of revenues for either of the years March 31, 2016 nor March 31, 2014.

-Vendor Concentration
+Vendor Concentration and Deposits

 The Company currently purchases 100% of its Prolieve catheter inventory from one supplier.
 Alternative suppliers and alternative catheters are not currently available.
-The company maintains a deposit of \$221,330 with its vendor.
+The Company maintains a deposit of \$221,330 with its vendor.
+The company maintains an additional deposit of \$50,000 with a separate vendor to perform work for the company at a later specified date.